rowanfreeman/world-of-warcraft/dragonflight/amirdrassil/amirdrassil-strategy.md

 ### 🤺 Raid

+- Don't go infront of the boss because we're going to be **dropping pools** and we want to be dropping them **behind us**, not where we're about to walk to
 - For phase one
   - Half the raid is going to get a debuff called **Overheated**; it's a circle around you
     - Just **spread out** for it